johndiginee/django_mini_blog/README.md

  python3 manage.py runserver
  ```

-The API should now be running locally at [http://localhost:8000/](http://localhost:8000/).
+The platform should now be running locally at [http://localhost:8000/](http://localhost:8000/).